astrotars/stream-crm-lead-chat/README.md

 ### Create a Stream Chat Session
 ([back to Overview](#overview))

-The code that creates a Lean in Zendesk and creates a Stream Chat session can be found at [backend/routes/index.js](backend/routes/index.js)
+The code that creates a Lead in Zendesk and creates a Stream Chat session can be found at [backend/routes/index.js](backend/routes/index.js)

 ### Setup the frontend form and chat bot
 ([back to Overview](#overview))

 The code that first presents the CRM inquiry form and then instantiates a Stream Chat can be found at [frontend/src/App.js](frontend/src/App.js)

-For the purposes of this post, we will configure the capture of the minimum level of information in order to create a CRM Lead, your requirements may differ.
+For the purposes of this post, we will send the minimum level of information in order to create a CRM Lead, your requirements may differ, and can easily be added using the Zendesk API documentation.

 We will configure the frontend to first display the initial form and then to request that the backend create a Zendesk Lead and get a Stream token.
 The frontend will then display a chat screen.
 Lastly, the frontend will request that the backend save the chat transcript to the Lead that was created at the outset.